netlify-templates/victor-hugo/README.md

 ## Environment variables

-To seperate the development and production *- aka build -* stages, all gulp tasks run with a node environment variable named either `development` or `production`.
+To separate the development and production *- aka build -* stages, all gulp tasks run with a node environment variable named either `development` or `production`.

 You can access the environment variable inside the theme files with `getenv "NODE_ENV"`.
 See the following example for a conditional statement: